josefs/meta-paper/paper.md

 The function `fromFunction` provides an easy way to create arrays, it's simply an alias for the `Pull` constructor.
 The `index` function provides a means for indexing into the array.
+In general Pull arrays can not only be efficiently indexed but also subdivided into smaller arrays.
+An example is the `halve` function which splits an array in half along the last dimension.
 A slightly more involved example is `zipWith` which works much like the standard function on lists with the same name.
 The slightly non-trivial part is that the shape of the final array is the intersection of the shapes of the